AguaClara/Textbook/Sedimentation/Sed_Derivations.rst

 3) Find terminal velocity of the floc down the plate (for the case of zero velocity fluid):

-Recall from our :ref:`previous explanation of terminal velocity <heading_terminal_velocity_equation>` that the terminal velocity, :math:`v_t`, of the floc can be calculated by,
+Recall from our :ref:`previous explanation of terminal velocity <heading_Floc_Terminal_Velocity>` that the terminal velocity, :math:`v_t`, of the floc can be calculated by,

 .. math::